Robert Paterson (bishop): Episcopal ministry

 Paterson was nominated as the next Bishop of Sodor and Man in 2008 to replace Graeme Knowles.
-The appointment was confirmed by Letters Patent issued by Elizabeth II on 18 April 2008.
+The appointment was confirmed by Letters Patent issued by Queen Elizabeth II on 18 April 2008.
 He was consecrated as a bishop on 25 April 2008 at York Minster.
 He was enthroned Bishop and Dean of Sodor and Man on 14 June 2008 at St German's Cathedral in Peel, Isle of Man.
 He chaired the Central Readers' Council for England and Wales, was Vice Chair of the Liturgical Commission and the Fresh Expressions Board, convened the House of Bishops' Working Group on Civil Partnerships (2011–12), co-chaired the Church of England Lay Ministries Working Group (2015–16) and was the Archbishop of Canterbury's envoy to the Church of Ceylon (2014–15).
 He chaired reviews of training for ministry in Wales (2013–14) and Ireland (2015–16).

 He retired from full-time ministry on 11 November 2016.
 In retirement, he is an honorary assistant bishop in the Diocese of Worcester and the Diocese of Hereford.
 In retirement he has become involved with clergy review and has been appointed Dean for Evangelism in the Worcester Diocese; he is a mentor in the Germinate Leadership programme.